 Inexpensive spring crafts to make and sell!

-I like to have a mix of vintage and seasonal handmade items in my space and spring is by far one of my favorite times to get creative.
-It’s also a time when everyone is out shopping for beautiful and unique items to decorate their home with.
+I like to have a mix of vintage and seasonal handmade items, and spring is one of my favorite times to get creative.

 1. Welcome Floral Clipboard Sign

 Add an old drawer handle to a clipboard to hold a bouquet of silk flowers to make a beautiful spring Welcome sign.
-I used a brass door knocker for my welcome sign at the top because I happened to have it in my bin of antique handles and bits.
+I also added a brass door knocker that was in my craft bin of antique handles and bits.

 2. Decorative Birdhouses